alxdhuang/alxdhuang.github.io/about.md

 ## What is the Meaning of "Temporal Dead Zone"?

 "Temporal Dead Zone" is a cant from the JavaScript community.
-It means

 > The time span when that happens, between the creation of a variable’s binding and its declaration, is called the temporal dead zone.
 >